Giants beat Rockies 7-2 to take lead in NL wild-card race - WHIZ News

 Rockies: OF David Dahl will seek an opinion on his strained right shoulder from a doctor in Birmingham, Alabama, in the clinic of Dr. James Andrews.
 Black said Dahl doesn’t know whether he injured himself on a throw or a swing.
 Dahl was placed on the 45-day injured list and the Rockies selected the contract of RHP Tommy Doyle from their alternate site. … RHP Scott Oberg, sidelined by blood clots in his pitching arm, underwent surgery for thoracic outlet syndrome.
 The surgery was performed by Dr. Darren B. Schneider at Penn Medicine in Philadelphia.
 “We’re very hopeful that will help Scotty to have another go at a big league season and beyond,” Black said.
 “The hope is and we have faith that he will be ready to go by spring training.”

 Giants: Tests revealed OF Luis Basabe, placed on the 10-day injured list, sustained a Grade 1 right hamstring strain running to first base Tuesday night.
-Manager Gabe Kapler called it a “three- to four-week injury.” … The Giants recalled OF Steven Duggar from their Sacramento alternate site to fill the void. … OF Mike Yastrzemski, who had missed five straight games with a mild right calf strain, was going to go through all his pregame work before the Giants determined if he could be a pinch-hit option off the bench.
-“We’ll still view him as at least a possibility to hit for us,” Kapler said.
+Kapler called it a “three- to four-week injury.” … The Giants recalled OF Steven Duggar from their Sacramento alternate site to fill the void. … OF Mike Yastrzemski, who had missed five straight games with a mild right calf strain, was going to go through all his pregame work before the Giants determined if he could be a pinch-hit option off the bench.

 UP NEXT